mickahell/qat-computer/demo/README.md

 ## Pre-requisite

-Be inside this folder !
+Every commands have to be launch from inside this folder !

 ## QUBO